-Now when I say you make cappuccino, I don’t mean that sad thin froth that you get when you use a milk frother.
+When I say cappuccino, I don’t mean that sad thin froth that you get when you use a milk frother.
 Been there, done that.
 I’m talking creamier and thicker.
 The type you get at real good coffee places.

-I learned how to make my own cappuccino last year after having a baby and spending A LOT of time at home.
+I learned how to make my own cappuccino last year after having a baby and spending A LOT of time indoors.
 Little by little I started perfecting it and now I drink too much coffee.
-It’s decaf, don’t judge.
+It’s decaf, so don’t judge.

 How To Make Cappuccino At Home